sofiamohamed/Portugal-Bank-Marketing-using-classification-algorithm-/README.md

 21) nr.employed: number of employees - quarterly indicator (numeric)
 Output variable (desired target):
-22) y: has the client subscribed a term deposit? (binary: "yes","no")
+22) y: has the client subscribed a term deposit? (binary: "yes","no") Perform the following tasks: Marks
+Q1.
+What does the primary analysis of several categorical features reveal?
+[5]
+Q2.
+Perform the following Exploratory Data Analysis tasks:
+a.
+Missing Value Analysis
+b.
+Label Encoding wherever required
+c.
+Selecting important features based on Random Forest
+d.
+Handling unbalanced data using SMOTE
+e.
+Standardize the data using the anyone of the scalers provided by sklearn
+[10]
+Q3.
+Build the following Supervised Learning models:
+a.
+Logistic Regression
+b.
+AdaBoost
+c.
+Naïve Bayes
+d.
+KNN
+e.
+SVM
+[10]
+Q4.
+Tabulate the performance metrics of all the above models and tell which model performs better in predicting if the client will subscribe to term deposit or not